 Following the testing, the patient will meet with a cardiologist, nurse practitioner, endocrinologist, dietician, and exercise physiologist.
 This multidisciplinary team determines a plan for each patient, addressing their specific needs.
 A change in diet or lifestyle or an emphasis on exercise may be recommended.
 Other patients may need to begin some sort of drug therapy.

 What Other Unique Screenings and Clinical Trials Do You Offer?

-The Maryland Heart Center will be among the first in the country to offer a genetic screening in combination with non-invasive tests to try to identify individuals who may be at increased risk for early coronary disease.
+The University of Maryland Heart Center offers genetic screening in combination with non-invasive tests to try to identify individuals who may be at increased risk for early heart and aortic disease.

 These advanced techniques can help determine the genetic likelihood of developing these conditions.

 Michael Miller, M.D., is director of the Center for Preventive Cardiology at the University of Maryland Medical Center and professor of medicine and epidemiology and public health at the University of Maryland School of Medicine.
 He is also the president elect of the American Society of Preventative Cardiologists.
 Dr. Miller is the senior author of an AMA book entitled, "AMA Guide to Preventing and Treating Heart Disease."

 Liz Schilling, N.P., is president of the local chapter for the Prevention of Cardiovascular Diseases Nurses Association.